Children and Live Theatre

 - The minimum age to attend a performance is five years unless otherwise specified in the publicity for the show.
 Check our website for the exceptions.
 (This is a minimum and does not necessarily imply the play is suitable for children.
 Parental discretion is needed.)

-- Children should be able to sit quietly without pushing or kicking the seat back in front of them.
+- Children over the minimum age should be able to sit quietly without pushing or kicking the seat back in front of them.

 - Fire regulations do not allow strollers or other equipment in the aisles.